Ryukuma1/car/README.md

 You can customize this `README.md` file with your project-specific details and replace placeholders like `YourUsername` with your actual GitHub username and `random-event-simulation` with your repository name.

 The Render file can be found at https://car-w655.onrender.com/

+For Instructor: I updated the EDA file per instructions.
+I am unsure why the charts are still not showing.
+Everything else appears to be showing.
+In Jupyter it all appears fine.

+As to the recommendation I updated the App.py file with selected_models = st.multiselect("Select Car Models to Display", df['type'].unique())